 The sheer horror of lost luggage is enough incentive for families to pack carry-on luggage only, but with nearly all airlines charging checked luggage fees, doing so will also ease the burden on your wallet.
-Think it can’t be done?
-Following the tips below will have you packing light on your next family vacation:
+Whether you have children flying alone or everyone is going together, it can be done.
+And it will give your kids an opportunity to be responsible for and to manage their own things.
+Following the tips below will have you packing light on your next family vacation.

 1. Use the ‘roll’ method or packing cubes when packing.

-Research (and when I say research, I mean thousands of Pinterest re-pins) shows that rolling clothes instead of folding them saves 30% more space in a duffle or suitcase.
-Line the bag with bulkier items such as shoes, then roll heavier clothing (like pants and jeans) on the bottom, layering next with shirts, t-shirts, and lastly, delicates and socks.
+Research shows that rolling clothes instead of folding them saves 30% more space in a duffel or suitcase.
+Line the bag with bulkier items such as shoes, then roll heavier clothing, like pants and jeans, on the bottom.
+Layer next with shirts, t-shirts, and lastly, undergarments and socks.
 Packing cubes can be essential to packing organization.
-I use shoe cubes to keep kids’ socks and underwear organized, but many families ‘cube’ by day, packing complete outfits for each child in each cube.
+I use shoe cubes to keep kids’ socks and underwear organized.
+Many families use cubes to pack by day, making complete outfits for each child in each cube.

 2. Pack more shirts than each child needs, and half as many pants.*

-Assuming your family vacation is not taking you too far into the wild unknown (and if so, lucky you!), the majority of messes will occur to your child’s shirts (think food spills, sweat, and sticky hands wiping).
-Pants and shorts can often be re-worn with minimal noticability to their wear.
+Assuming your family vacation is not taking you too far into the wild unknown, the majority of messes will occur to your child’s shirts (think food spills, sweat, and sticky hands wiping).
+Pants and shorts can often be re-worn.
+Also, if you are a picture-taking family, it is nice to have your children in different shirts.
 Try to find clothes that do double duty, such as pants that zip off to become shorts, and sun protection shirts that can be worn during active play.
 Likewise, try to restrict each child to two pairs of shoes: a sturdy pair of walking/hiking shoes (to be worn on the plane) and a pair of destination and season-appropriate sandals or boots.

-*Does not apply if you have a potty-training child, but that probably goes without saying!
+*Does not apply if you have a potty-training child.

 3. Rent baby equipment at your destination.

 By far the bulkiest part of the packing equation is baby gear such as portable cribs and play spaces, strollers, seats, and baby feeding equipment.
 Whether your destination is a hotel or resort or a relative’s home, there are numerous companies renting all of the above to vacationing families.
 Most allow parents to reserve the desired equipment online ahead of time, and will deliver equipment to their door.
-One I have used and recommend is Hotel Babies.
+When we rent a car, we rent the car seats directly from the car rental company.
+Be prepared to safely and correctly install the car seat yourself.
 And if your child is still in the logistically-difficult baby food stage, companies such as Petit Organics will deliver organic, hand-processed baby food as well.

 4. Be prepared to do laundry.